What is the Inventory Turnover Ratio?

 Interpretation of Inventory Turnover Ratio

 Inventory turnover ratio is an efficiency ratio that measures how well a company can manage its inventory.
-It is important to achieve a high ratio as it reduces storage and other holding costs.
+It is important to achieve a high ratio, as higher turnover rates reduce storage and other holding costs.
 It is vital to compare the ratios between companies operating in the same industry and not for companies operating in different industries.
-The benchmark inventory turnover ratio varies greatly depending on the industry.
+The benchmark ratio varies greatly depending on the industry.